kris-ai/blockchain-1/README_solutions.md

 ## **Send a test transaction**

 ### 1. Use the MyCrypto GUI wallet to connect to the node with the exposed RPC port.
-You will need the custom network name and chain ID from above, and use ETH as the currency.

 ### 2. Import the keystore file from the node1/keystore directory into MyCrypto.
 This will import the private key.
+For the password, use the password  for node1 from above.

 ![keystore_unlock](screenshots/keystore_unlock.gif)